tatsu432/DR-estimator-OPE-large-action/README.md

 ```
-# How does MDR perform with varying beta?
+# How does MDR perform with the varying beta?
 src/synthetic/main_beta.ipynb
 ```